-If you haven’t visited The Cloisters yet — whatever the season — you’re missing out.
 Tucked away in northern Manhattan sits The Met’s loveliest cousin: The Cloisters.
-Named after what it holds, The Cloisters is a collection of four French cloisters that were excavated, transported, and rebuilt in NYC with support from John D. Rockefeller.
+And if you haven’t visited it yet, whatever the season, you’re missing out!
+Named after what it holds, it’s a collection of four French cloisters that were excavated, transported, and rebuilt in NYC with support from John D. Rockefeller.
 The museum itself is worth the trip, but blistering winds might prevent you from enjoying the scenic balconies.
 But best of all?
-The Cloisters sits right in the middle of Fort Tryon Park, which has a number of routes, bridges, and nooks and crannies that reveal old structures and gazebos.
-A winter stroll through Fort Tryon that reveals the smokey and castle-like Cloisters in the distance is NYC’s secret winter wonderland.
+The Cloisters sit right in the middle of Fort Tryon Park, which has a number of routes, bridges, and nooks and crannies that reveal old structures and gazebos.
+A winter stroll through Fort Tryon that reveals the smokey and castle-like Cloisters in the distance is NYC’s secret winter wonderland!

 Mindfulness in The Rose Reading Room

-If the thought of wet socks, red noses, and snowballs doesn’t really do it for you and your winter plan includes hibernating until the sun comes back, then an afternoon in the New York Public Library’s Rose Reading Room is for you.
-Imagine sitting in a dimly lit corner, a thermos of coffee tucked in between your thighs to keep them warm, and your favorite book spread out in front of you.
+If the thought of wet socks, red noses, and snowballs don’t really do it for you and your winter plan includes hibernating until the sun comes back, then an afternoon in the New York Public Library’s Rose Reading Room is for you.
+Imagine sitting in a dimly lit corner, a thermo of coffee tucked in between your thighs to keep them warm, and your favorite book spread out in front of you.
 The thick blanket of snow that’s accumulating outside doesn’t bother you — you’re in another world.
-The Rose Reading Room has just recently reopened after some restoration work, and its shelves of books and inspiring decor is now again available to the general public, leaving the dreamers and winter-avoiders a place to escape.
+The Rose Reading Room reopened a few years ago after some restoration work, and its shelves of books and inspiring decor are again available to the general public, leaving the dreamers and winter-avoiders a place to escape.

 Visiting New York Botanical Garden Holiday Train Show